-- 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 24 credit hours of the major requirements
+30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 18 credit hours of the major requirements Core Curriculum Requirements:

+Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:

+BTS-2000 Introduction to Christianity

+BTS-2550 History of Christianity

+BTS-2720 Third World Theology

+BTS-2750 Introduction to Christian Ethics

-- Biblical and Theological Studies-18 credit hours as follows: - BTS-1110 Introduction to Biblical Literature and Themes - BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity - Twelve credit hours of electives in Biblical and Theological Studies - Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above - Humanities-6 credit hours - Social Science-6 credit hours - Science-6 credit hours - Practicum-6 credit hours - Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement
+Twelve credit hours of electives in Biblical and Theological Studies

+Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

+Humanities-6 credit hours

+Social Science-6 credit hours

+Science-6 credit hours

+Practicum-6 credit hours

+Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

+Academic writing requirement

+Major Requirements:

-- Major Requirements: - A minimum of 48 credit hours - A minimum of 15 credit hours at the 3000-level or higher PHIL-1000 The Task of Philosophy I - The Question of Reality - PHIL-1010 The Task of Philosophy II The Question of Knowledge
+A minimum of 30 credit hours

+A minimum of 6 credit hours at the 3000-level or higher PHIL-1000 The Task of Philosophy I - The Question of Reality

+PHIL-1010 The Task of Philosophy II - The Question of Knowledge

-Philosophy electives-42 credit hours
+Philosophy electives-24 credit hours

+General electives:

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of seventy-two hours at the 2000-level or above.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
+This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
+The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
+A maximum of three credit hours of practical skills courses - may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in PHIL-1000 and PHIL-1010 to declare a major in this field.

-14.2.
-Philosophy Major, Three-year B.A.
+15.3.
+Philosophy Minor, Four- or Three-year B.A.
+Requirements: